ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

        ```
        {: screen}

+    By following the previous steps, you can retrieve the CRN of the customer root key from your account.
+If the customer root key is owned by another account, ask their account administrator for the CRN.
+    {: note}

+    Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
+Volume names must begin with a lowercase letter.
+Volume names must be unique across the entire VPC infrastructure.
+    {: important}

 ### Create data volumes with customer-managed encryption from the CLI
 {: #encrypt-data-vol-cli}
 {: cli}

-To create a Block Storage volume with customer-managed encryption from the CLI, first gather the CRN of the customer root key, then use the `ibmcloud is volume-create` command with the `--encryption-key` option.
+To create a data volume with customer-managed encryption from the CLI, first gather the CRN of the customer root key, then use the `ibmcloud is volume-create` command with the `--encryption-key` option.
 The `encryption_key` option must specify a valid CRN for the root key in the key management service.

 The following example shows a volume that is created with customer-managed encryption.